✈️

 The tournament is scheduled from June 11 to July 19, 2026, with the opening match in Mexico City and the final in New York New Jersey.

-Visa requirements depend on your nationality.
-US and Canadian citizens can travel freely between both countries.
-Most visitors to the US and Canada need either a visa or an ESTA/eTA.
-Mexico has more relaxed visa policies for many countries.
-Check with each country's immigration website for specific requirements.
+It depends on your passport.
+US and Canadian citizens move freely between both countries.
+Most other nationalities need an ESTA or eTA for the US and Canada.
+Mexico has fewer restrictions for many countries.
+Check each country's official immigration site before you travel.

 Possibly, yes.
 Requirements vary by passport and destination, so fans should check official announcements early and make sure they meet entry rules for every country on their route.